Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Methods

 The final plot (d) shows an instance with weights drawn from a Cauchy distribution.
 The Cauchy distribution on $[-\infty,\infty]$ is well known as an exemplar of pathological behavior, with symmetry about the origin and normalization but with an undefined mean and higher moments.
-In this work we use a truncated Cauchy distribution, with weights $-10^3 \leq w_{i,j} \leq 10^3$ before rescaling to $\wbar=1$, which avoids the pathologies of the moments but achieves a much higher weight variance than other distributions considered so far.
-The landscape is visibly ``rugged'' with a large number of local maxima, although we still observe a prominent maximum near $\gamma_1 = 0$.
+In this work we use a truncated Cauchy distribution, with weights $-10^3 \leq w_{i,j} \leq 10^3$ before rescaling to $\wbar=1$, which avoids the pathologies of the moments but achieves a much higher variance for the edge weights than other distributions considered so far.
+The landscape is visibly ``rugged'' with many local maxima, although we still observe a prominent maximum near $\gamma_1 = 0$.
 Below, we show evidence that even for these instances we can often determine high-quality parameters by transferring the optimized parameters from the unweighted case and using them as a starting point for a local optimizer.

 To summarize, we identified two important aspects of the objective landscapes for weighted graphs.
 The first is the appearance of a prominent local maximum at small $\gamma_1$ values, related to phase alignment in components of the objective.
 The second is the overall magnitude of the objective function, which can be standardized between instances by rescaling all edge weights by a factor $\wbar$.
 When the variance of the edge weights is not too large, this rescaling aligns the objective maximum of weighted instances at small $\bm\gamma$ with the corresponding maximum of unweighted instances, allowing parameter transfer.
-The examples we give are for $p=1$, but we find our arguments and intuition apply more generally to arbitrary $p$.
+The examples we give are for $p=1$.
+We expect similar arguments and intuition to apply to $p>1$, and we present numerical evidence for $p\in\{1,2,3\}$ in Sec.~\ref{sec:numerical_experiments}.